Tamookk/Java-Test/README.md

 * My compsci professor for teaching me Java and thus making me fiddle around with it here.

 ## Changelog

+### 30-04-2018
+* Whew, this is a big one.

+* Removed text file IO, replaced it with database IO:
+	* Uses SQLite (specifically the library [here](https://bitbucket.org/xerial/sqlite-jdbc) (which is needed to compile and run the program))
+	* The program reads the database on open and saves to the database on close.

+* Separated GUI components into their own classes and files:
+	* Put each instance of a JPanel into its own class.
+	* Put each ActionListener for each JPanel into its own class.
+	* This took most of the time working on this today, I'm so tired, but feel so accomplished.

+* Changed how card lists are populated for all tabs that use them.
+Moved from using a MouseEntered listener (which was yucky) to an interface implementation and callbacks (not yucky).
+Fixes an issue that the card lists had before, where if your mouse pointer entered the JComboBox, the selected item index would reset.

+* And probably other smaller things that I can't think of because I'm tired.
+Sorry changelog purists.

 ### 26-04-2018
 * Added file IO: